 “Labour needs to create at all levels of its organisation, the kind of political leadership that can build bridges, respect difference and reconcile opposing interests…This can be built on Labour’s values of tolerance, fraternity and respect, and will help Labour achieve our purpose of a more just world.
 It is Labour’s responsibility to bring the country back together, but first we must bring Labour together.”

-Labour Together has only two officially registered donors.
+Labour Together has only two officially registered donors from September 2019 onwards.
 They are Trevor Chinn who gave £35,000 and Martin Taylor, who gave £171,000!

 Labour Together is registered as donating to Labour Network in England Ltd and the Labour Tribune MP’s Group.
 All donations to and from LT are from 2015 onwards.